Top 5 Home Lab Storage Solutions in 2023

 Advantages:

-• Scalability: With TrueNAS, you can easily expand your storage capacity should the need arise.
+Scalable: With TrueNAS, you can easily expand your storage capacity

 Disadvantages:

-For those looking to run virtual machines and deal with vast amounts of data, Ceph distributed storage in Proxmox is a powerful contender.
+For those looking to run virtual machines, Ceph distributed storage in Proxmox is a really good solution.
 It is also an enterprise-grade solution such as VMware vSAN.
-With Ceph, you get a storage solution capable of handling different operating systems and a system that scales seamlessly with your storage needs.
+With Ceph, you get storage that can handle different operating systems and a system that scales seamlessly with your storage needs.

 Below is a Ceph configuration running in Proxmox.